Revisiting Audio-language Pretraining for Learning General-purpose Audio Representation: Experiment Results

 \textbf{Impact of Initialization at Scale.} AudioSet initialization provides immediate performance gains but introduces diminishing returns at larger scales.
 Both contrastive learning and captioning show decreasing benefits from initialization as data scale increases, with scratch and initialized models achieving matched performance at larger scales on some tasks.
 This suggests that pretrained initialization effectively bootstraps learning at small scales but may constrain the model's ability to adapt to the broader semantic space covered by large-scale caption data, potentially due to mismatch between AudioSet's ontology and diverse audio descriptions.

 Overall, these findings reveal complementary behaviors: contrastive pretraining achieves superior data efficiency at current scales, while captioning shows better scalability, especially for language-involved tasks.
-Importantly, the diminishing returns of initialization at scale indicate that large-scale caption data can provide sufficient semantic supervision independent of domain-specific pretraining, challenging current practices of audio-language pretraining and opening possibilities for learning general-purpose representations from diverse text descriptions alone.
+Importantly, the diminishing returns of initialization at scale indicate that large-scale caption data can provide sufficient semantic supervision independent of domain-specific pretraining, challenging current practices of ALP and opening possibilities for learning general-purpose representations from diverse captions alone.